-The solution to this problem, depicted as $\texttt{PLAN}$ in \cref{fig:diagram-small}, that is influenced by constraint \cref{eq:parent-constraint} from the parent of $\block{i}$, may not be a feasible partial solution for the original 2DHRP problem.
-It is necessary to verify that the dimensions of each child block $\block{i'} \in \mathcal{C}^i$ are valid; i.e., the child block can be truly packed into a boundary with dimensions $\width{i'}_\texttt{PLAN}, \height{i'}_\texttt{PLAN}$, which are the dimensions of block occurrences of $\block{i'}$ in the ``master problem'' solution.
+The solution to this problem is depicted as $\texttt{PLAN}$ in \cref{fig:diagram-small} and is influenced by constraint \cref{eq:parent-constraint} from the parent of $\block{i}$.
+However, it may not be a feasible partial solution for the original 2DHRP problem.
+It is necessary to verify that the dimensions of each child block type $\block{i'}, i' \in \mathcal{C}^i$ are valid; i.e., the child block type can be truly packed into a boundary with dimensions $\width{i'}_\texttt{PLAN}, \height{i'}_\texttt{PLAN}$, which are the dimensions of block occurrences of $\block{i'}$ in the ``master problem'' solution.